adamzvolanek/DevRackDocs/unraid.md

 ### Installing Docker Compose

 Install docker-compose by going into Apps and searching 'docker compose'.
 Once installed, return to the docker tab and view the compose tab at the bottom of the page.
-You can add a new stack and test from here.
+Instructions for setting up docker-compose can be found [here](./installs#creating-a-docker-compose-stack)

 ### Setting up Git